Fair Interval Scheduling of Indivisible Chores: Results for Two Agents

 \end{itemize}

-\emph{Feasibility:} By the definition of colored chores, any colored chore $c_{j_h}$ can intersect with at most one colored chore with an earlier finish time, which can be only $c_{j_{h-1}}$.
-But, the two chores $c_{j_h}$ and $c_{j_{h-1}}$ are not assigned to the same agent in any of the schedules, if their intervals intersect.
-Moreover, the uncolored chores are unassigned in all the schedules.
+\emph{Feasibility:} By the definition of marked chores, any marked chore ${j_h}$ can intersect with at most one marked chore with an earlier finish time, which can be only ${j_{h-1}}$.
+But, the two chores ${j_h}$ and ${j_{h-1}}$ are not assigned to the same agent in any of the schedules, if their intervals intersect.
+Moreover, the unmarked chores are unassigned in all the schedules.
 Hence, each schedule $\X_i$ is feasible.

 \emph{Proof of part (1)}: From the construction, $R_1=B_k$ and $B_1=R_k$ immediately follows.